sadhanaavasarala/learning-library/LabGuide300.md

 - Expected that your storage policy has been set as described in the [prerequisite guide](PreReqGuide.md)

 ## Technologies Involved
-- Oracle Cloud Serivce:
+- Oracle Cloud Services:
-    - Developer Coud Service
+    - Developer Cloud Service
     - MySQL Cloud Service

 ## Architecture